psychemedia/storytelling-notes/three-sillies.md

 ```

 A Scots variant is found in Campbell's *Popular tales of the west Highlands*, 1860 (the following is taken from a later edition).
-This includes elements reminiscent of "wive's with stupid husbands" tales.
+This includes elements reminiscent of the "wives competing as to who has the most foolish husband" tale (see section at end).

 ```{admonition} In Campbell, *Popular tales of the west Highlands*, 1860
 :class: dropdown